 Everyone should be willing to admit that their eyes are fallible.
 People see mirages, they have hallucinations, and they can be fooled by optical illusions.
 They can see what they want to see.
 And, even when they work perfectly, eyes are not nearly as good as recording optical information as are mechanical devices; that’s why you like to take pictures!

-A new piece of diagnostic equipment was made available to the veterinary community about a year ago.
+A relative new piece of diagnostic equipment has been made available to the veterinary community.
 It’s called the “Lameness Locator.”
-It was developed by Dr. Kevin Keegan, a professor of surgery at the University of Missouri, in Columbia, MO.
-I think it has the possibility of revolutionizing lameness diagnosis, because it moves the process to more objective measurements.
+It was developed by Dr. Kevin Keegan, a professor of surgery and lameness at the University of Missouri, in Columbia, MO.
+I think the machine has the possibility of revolutionizing lameness diagnosis, because it moves the process to more objective measurements.
 Essentially, the machine is a very precise way to measure the observations that we try to make anyway.

-The examiner who uses a Lameness Locator mounts the sensors on the top of the head, top of the pelvis, and on the right fore pastern.
+When I uses the Lameness Locator, I mounts the sensors on the top of the head, top of the pelvis, and on the right fore pastern.
 The sensors search for the computer, and begin to transmit data.
-As the horse is trotted (in a straight line, or in a circle, or after a limb is flexed, or after an anesthetic block is placed), the computer records the movements, removes movements that aren’t consistent, such as when the horse is stopped, and turned around, and then processes the information.
+As the horse is trotted (in a straight line, or in a circle, or after a limb is flexed, or after an anesthetic block is placed), the computer records the movements, removes movements that aren’t consistent, such as when the horse is stopped and turned around, or if he stumbles, and then processes the information.
 Based on the recorded data, a horse can be shown to be lame in one – or more than one – leg, all at the same time.

 It’s pretty easy to come up with potential applications.
 Certainly, it’s something that can be used to assist routine lameness examinations.
 Prepurchase examinations would seem to be a likely use; you’re worried if a horse is lame when you buy it, so why not try to be as precise as you can in seeing if he really is?
 And perhaps you’d like to have a record of how your horse is moving, so you can have some information for comparison at a later time, when you think that something might be wrong.

-It’s a bit early to say if the Lameness Locator is really going to revolutionize lameness diagnosis.
-It’s been tested, but more thorough testing is still being done.
-In addition, people tend to be a bit slow adopting new information (it took more than 200 years between the time that we recognized that citrus prevented scurvy, and the time that the British Navy mandated that all sailors should get lime juice).
+At this point, the question is not whether the Lameness Locator is a valuable tool for lameness diagnosis.
+It’s been tested (CLICK HERE to see the results of one important study that shows the machine is much better than is the human eye at lameness evaluation), and more testing is being done.
+The problem is, even if the system is good (and it is) people tend to be a bit slow adopting new information.
+For example, it took more than 200 years between the time that we recognized that citrus prevented scurvy, and the time that the British Navy mandated that all sailors should get lime juice.
 Good ideas are not always immediately recognized, or even adopted.

-If you’ve got a lame horse, don’t be surprised if sometime soon your veterinarian suggests that you put some sensors on him to help him or her see what’s going on.
-It’ll make things a bit more objective: you might be able to worry a bit less that your horse is lame (and perhaps concentrate more on your riding technique).
-That’s a good thing, for you and for your horse.
+If you’ve got a lame horse, and you’re not entirely sure what’s going on, or if your horse hasn’t responded to treatment, putting some sensors on him to help evaluate his limb movement is something that I think you should consider.
+It’ll make things a bit more objective if your horse is lame.
+If your horse isn’t lame, you might be able to worry a bit less, and perhaps concentrate more on your riding technique).
+Those are good things, for you and for your horse.

 I’ve got a Lameness Locator, and would be happy to use it to check out your horse – CLICK HERE TO CONTACT DR. RAMEY